rhgrant10/Groupy/docs/pages/quickstart.rst

 Emojis
 ^^^^^^

-:class:`~groupy.api.attachments.Emojis` are relatively undocumented yet frequently appear in messages.
-More documentation will come as more is learned.

-Emoji attachments have a ``placeholder`` and a ``charmap``.
+:class:`~groupy.api.attachments.Emojis` are also an undocumented type of attachment, yet frequently appear in messages.
+Emoji attachments have a `` placeholder`` and a ``charmap``.
 The ``placeholder`` is a high-point or unicode character designed to mark the location of the emoji in the text of the message.
 The ``charmap`` serves as some sort of translation or lookup tool for obtaining the actual emoji.

 Splits
 ^^^^^^